MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 Two packages exist for PecubeGUI-beta on MacOs.
 For MacOs with Apple chip M1 or M2, and for MacOS with intel chip.
 For the latter, PecubeGUI only work for Os version >11 (BigSur).

+You can download the package on this page: https://www.erc-cooler.eu/portfolio-Maxime_PecubeGUI.html

 To use PecubeGUI on macOS, first install the pakage by clicking on the PecubeGUI.pkg.
 An installation process window will appear, you just have to follow the steps.